mssola/conventions/cpp.md

 }
 ```

-Moreover, we don't put braces in a new line except for functions and classes.
+Moreover, we do not put braces in a new line except for functions (rationale:
+K&R).
 So:

 ```cpp